Benchmarking Website Performance on HubSpot COS

 Online users want two things:

-Ironically, the very page elements that deliver an exiting online experience can cause pages to become unbearably slow.
+Ironically, the very page elements that deliver an exciting online experience can cause pages to become unbearably slow.
 A balancing act is necessary to meet both goals.
 Because the COS pages are much more complex, yet still performant, the conclusion is that HubSpot must be doing something to deliver rich and dynamic pages so efficiently.
 We asked Jeffrey Vocell, Product Marketing Manager at HubSpot, for some additional COS insights.
-It turns our there is no secret formula.
-HubSpot simply built in good performance practices with construction of the COS.
+It turns out there is no secret formula.
+HubSpot simply built in good performance practices with the construction of the COS.
 Here are his examples.

 - HubSpot utilizes a global Content Delivery Network (CDN) for all customer sites to quickly deliver all static assets.

-- The COS is fully responsive for mobile compatible design.
+- The COS is fully responsive for mobile-compatible design.
 So regardless of your design process, the COS automatically ensures your site is optimized for mobile.